Micsuit/Micsuit/README.md

-- Python programmer looking for something to do.
+- Python developer ...

 - Currently have been really busy with school and other things so I won't get as many time available to code.

-- And english isn't my native language, so yeah I will do a lot of gramatical errors.
+- English isn't my native language (I'm Portuguese), so yeah I'll do a lot of gramatical errors.